 Earl and Fairy is a not-so-old anime series you have probably watched or encountered in various streaming sites.
 To tell it bluntly, I wasn’t supposed to watch this anime but my fangirl blood runs through my vein without any disruption.
 Drawing my attention to the hot blonde guy named Edgar, I was easily fascinated by his bishounen appeal from his ash mauve eyes to his flirtatious yet gentle gestures.
 I’ve been into male characters with blonde hair such as Edward Elric (Fullmetal Alchemist), Tamaki Suou (Ouran High School Host Club), Kyouya Sata (Kaichou wa Maid-sama), Wolfram (Kyou Kara Maou) and a lot from my treasured list.
 Enough for this fangirl talk, and let me give my quick review on this anime series.

-Though Edgar and Lydia are the protagonists of the story, supporting cast such as Raven, behind his serious disposition still adds an engaging character antic along with the sweet-tempered boss, Edgar, who is pretty playful with his thoughts.
-His absolute obedience and loyalty to his master is admirable with the cliched scenario as protecting his lord to bloody death which is his only role throughout the series.
-At least, Raven doesn’t get me bored and thanks to his charismatic appeal, plus his dark greenish eyes and tanned skin are unique physiques for his character design.
+Though Edgar and Lydia are the protagonists of the story, supporting cast such as Raven, behind his serious disposition still adds an engaging character antic along with his sweet-tempered boss, Edgar, who is pretty playful with his thoughts.
+His absolute obedience and loyalty to his master is admirable.
+At least, Raven didn’t get me bored and thanks to his charismatic appeal, plus his dark greenish eyes and tanned skin are unique physiques for his character design.

 What I am not satisfied with is the animation.
-There are limited movements of the characters though with rich dialogues.
-I still feel that every character remains static in their current disposition which is mostly seen during a short course battle mode.
-It is done plainly and the action part is totally boring.
-It is quite justifiable that this anime isn’t solely labeled as action, otherwise it would surely receive a rating below the average and a reason to drop out the entire show is completely fine.
+There are limited movements of the characters.
+I feel that every character remains static in their current disposition, mostly seen during a short course battle scene.
+It is done plainly, and the action part is totally boring.
+It is quite justifiable that this anime isn’t solely labeled as action, otherwise it would surely receive a rating below the average, and a reason to drop out the entire show is completely fine.
 I wasn’t expecting a good action from the very beginning of the story, but at least, animation should have been done fairly decent.
 The only thing that makes the entire visual excellent is the character design which is rich in outline and vibrancy.
-The contrast of the art is fairly captivating if you are a visually-oriented viewer.
+The contrast of the art is fairly good if you are a visually-oriented viewer.